 Whilst most people moving on to the estate originated from other areas of the country, young couples whose families had lived in the immediate area of the village for many years and who did not wish to leave their familiar environment but to remain within the village structure, were also accommodated.

-In other Suffolk villages where such development was not permitted, it is impossible, for economic reasons, for young people to purchase a property, and so the decline in population begins
+In other Suffolk villages where such development was not permitted, it is impossible, for economic reasons, for young people to purchase a property, and so a decline in population began.

 Early Maps of Clarendale